Naman-sopho/CryptoDoneRight/README.md

 # Welcome to CryptoDoneRight!

-The project is dependent on git and ruby being preinstalled.
+The project is dependent on git and ruby being pre-installed.

 ## To build and run the project:
-    1. `git clone https://github.com/jhu-information-security-institute/CryptoDoneRight.git` (this clones the main project.
+    1. 'git clone https://github.com/jhu-information-security-institute/CryptoDoneRight.git` (this clones the main project.
 If you are hoping to contribute, please fork the project and clone your personal fork)
     2. `cd CryptoDoneRight`
     3. `gem install bundler`
     4. `bundle install`